Building a binary tree problem¶

 Code implementation¶

-to store the mapping of elements in inorder
+to store the mapping from elements in the inorder

-The figure below shows the recursive process of building the binary tree, where each node is established during the "descending" process, and each edge (reference) is established during the "ascending" process.
+The figure below shows the recursive process of building the binary tree.
+Each node is created during the "descending" phase of the recursion, and each edge (reference) is formed during the "ascending" phase.

 and inorder

-The hash table stores the mapping of inorder
+Because the hash table stores the mapping from inorder